MarcusTherkildsen/HackThisSite/README.md

 ## HackThisSite

-Solutions to various missions at hackthissite.org
+Solutions to various missions at http://hackthissite.org

+Full descriptions can be found at http://mtherkildsen.dk/category/hacking/